Call of Duty: Vanguard won’t eat up as much hard drive space as previous games

 - PS5 vs Xbox Series X: which next-gen console should you buy?

-Since making this announcement, Activision has confirmed the estimated file sizes and disk space needed to play the game on various consoles and there's a notable reduction in the numbers when compared to Call of Duty: Black Ops Cold War's launch in November last year.
+Since making this announcement, Activision has confirmed the estimated file sizes and disk space needed to play the game on various consoles.
 Information for PC is "coming soon".

 - PlayStation 5: 64.13GB download with 89.84 GB required disk space